rage1985/WSMAN--easy/README.md

 ##### Caveeats

 This module is not finished yet.
 DMTF compliance is not given yet.

 You may experience missing features, unexpected behavior.

 Please report everything via the issues function.

 The PUT Method is not implemented yet.

 Some Namespace for specific operations are not implemented yet.

 SSL connections to Mircosoft Windows WinRM are not possible yet due to an incompability of Curl´s standard SSL-Provider.

 ## Description

-The WSMAN::easy module implemets a object oriented interface to the Web Services Management (WSMAN) Protocol.
+The WSMAN::easy module implemets an object oriented interface to the Web Services Management (WSMAN) Protocol.
 Perl applications can use the module to retrieve or update information on a remote host using the WSMAN protocol.
 The WSMAN::easy module assumes that the user has a basic understanding of the Web Services Management Protocol and related network management concepts.